 In the 2015 vintage, Benoit introduced two new Champagnes to his arsenal: "Initiation" and "L'Orme".
 Initiation is a blend of Meunier from La Rue des Noyers, and Pinot Noir from a small parcel dominated by clay and sand at the bottom of the hill, which Benoit planted using massale selection Pommard clone from Burgundy.
 The second addition, L'Orme, is made of 100% Pinot Noir from a tiny parcel previously planted with elm trees (Orme), and captures the attributes of complexity, personality and class that make Déhu Champagnes so alluring.

-The style of Benoit’s wines is intense, urgent and energetic with beautiful tension, fine minerality, and a beguiling white flower aroma from the Meunier.
-Though production is miniscule – only 2400 bottles - fellow vignerons are taking note of Benoit’s work and he is developing an enthusiastic underground following.
-He has quickly established himself as a vigneron to watch in one of France’s most dynamic and progressive growing regions.
+The style of Benoit’s low- and zero-dosage wines is intense, urgent and energetic, with beautiful tension and fine minerality.
+Though production is miniscule – less than 4,000 bottles – fellow vignerons and wine professional are taking note of Benoit's work, earning him an enthusiastic underground following.
+He has quickly established himself as a vigneron to watch in one of France’s most dynamic and progressive wine growing regions.